jwetzell/showbridge/README.md

     - value: optional control value 0-127 to match the incoming message to
 - **midi-program-change**
     - program: optional program number 0-127 to match the incoming message to
+- **osc-address**
+    - address: the OSC address to match to incoming OSC messages.
+Supports address patterns according to the OSC spec.

 ## Actions
 - **forward**